OpenVADL/openvadl/docs/refman/tutorial.md

 In the example, the compact expression `a{0..7}` evaluates to `[a0, a1, a2, a3, a4, a5, a6, a7]`.
 Note that the callee saved sequence contains the return address `ra` on purpose in the example even though the official RISC-V ABI documentation states it as caller saved.
 This is [required](https://discourse.llvm.org/t/why-is-return-address-x1-defined-as-callee-saved-register/84736) because a function call changes the register whereas the return won't restore the old value.

 The compiler generator cannot automatically deduce all necessary code sequences for its functionality.
-There exist two mechanisms to select such code sequences, referencing pseudo instructions and defining special sequences.
+There exist two mechanisms to select such code sequences, referencing special instructions and defining special sequences.

-The reference to a pseudo instruction starts with the keyword `pseudo` followed by some keywords describing the functionality, the keyword `instruction`, the equality symbol `"="` and the name of the referenced pseudo instruction.
+The reference to a special instruction starts with the keyword `special` followed by some keywords describing the functionality, the keyword `instruction`, the equality symbol `"="` and the name of the referenced special instruction.
-Five pseudo instruction references are available.
+Five special instruction references are available.
-`call` is a pseudo instruction implementing a function call.
+`call` is a special instruction implementing a function call.
-`return` is a pseudo instruction implementing a function return.
+`return` is a special instruction implementing a function return.
-`absolute address load` is a pseudo instruction implementing the loading of an absolute address.
+`absolute address load` is a special instruction implementing the loading of an absolute address.
-`local address load` is a pseudo instruction implementing the loading of a local program counter relative address.
+`local address load` is a special instruction implementing the loading of a local program counter relative address.
-`global address load` is a pseudo instruction implementing the loading of an address using a global offset table.
+`global address load` is a special instruction implementing the loading of an address using a global offset table.

 The definition of compiler sequences uses a syntax similarly to the definition of pseudo instructions.
 Instead of the keyword `pseudo instruction` they use `constant sequence` and `register adjustment sequence`.